anubhavyadav111/anubhavyadav111/README.md

 </p>

 <h3 align="center">
-  Hey there! 👋 I'm Anubhav Yaduvanshi, a passionate Full-Stack Developer with a knack for creating efficient and scalable web applications.
-I'm enthusiastic about exploring new technologies and contributing to projects that make a positive impact.
+  Hey there! 👋 I'm Anubhav Yadav, 4 year undergrad at Amity University, Noida in the Computer Science & Engineering department.
+I am currently diving deep into Competitive Programmming, Web development and Deep Learning.It's my passion to work on AI projects and gain practical experience in order to expand my knowledge of learning the art of algorithmic excellence and to develop products and services that create a positive impact on the society, simultaneously striding to take tech advancement to the next level.
 </h3>

 <p align="center">